adamchainz/flake8-comprehensions/README.rst

 C409 Unnecessary (list/tuple) passed to tuple() - (remove the outer call to tuple()/rewrite as a tuple literal).
 C410 Unnecessary (list/tuple) passed to list() - (remove the outer call to list()/rewrite as a list literal).
 C411 Unnecessary list call - remove the outer call to list().
+C412 Unnecessary list comprehension - 'in' can take a generator.
 ==== ====

 Examples